sedol1339/files/abstracts.md

 Montúfar, G., Pascanu, R., Cho, K., & Bengio, Y. (2014).
 On the Number of Linear Regions of Deep Neural Networks. arXiv, 1402.1869.
 Retrieved from https://arxiv.org/abs/1402.1869v2

+    - We study the advantage of depth for neural networks with piecewise linear activation functions
+    - We calculate the maximal number of linear regions of the functions computed by a neural network
+    - The depth yields an exponential number of input regions mapped to the same output

 Neyshabur, B., Tomioka, R., & Srebro, N. (2014).
 In Search of the Real Inductive Bias: On the Role of Implicit Regularization in Deep Learning. arXiv, 1412.6614.
 Retrieved from https://arxiv.org/abs/1412.6614v4

+    - We tried to force neural net overfitting by adding random label noise to the data
+    - We show on single-hidden-layer networks that size does not behave as a capacity control parameter
+    - We suggest that optimization is introducing some implicit regularization by trying to find a solution with small "complexity", for some notion of complexity, perhaps norm
+    - We demonstrate how implicit L2 weight decay in an infinite two-layer network gives rise to a "convex neural net" with L1 (not L2) regularization in the top layer

 Ozair, S., & Bengio, Y. (2014).
 Deep Directed Generative Autoencoders. arXiv, 1410.0630.
 Retrieved from https://arxiv.org/abs/1410.0630v1